srand/jolt/docs/quickstart.rst

 compiled source files should influence the task's identity and trigger re-execution of the task if changed, otherwise binary compatibility will be lost quickly.

-When using an external second-level build tool such as make, Jolt has no way of knowing what source files to monitor.
+When using an external third-party build tool such as make, Jolt has no way of knowing what source files to monitor.
 This information must be explicitly provided by the task's implementor.
 Luckily, Jolt provides a few builtin class decorators to make it easier.

 Let's revisit the ``e2fsprogs`` task from earlier, but this time we assume that the repository is already cloned and managed by external tools and not through the builtin Jolt ``git`` resource.
-We can no longer rely on the resource to influence the hash of the task.
+We can no longer rely on the resource to automatically influence the hash of the task.
 We instead use the ``git.influence`` decorator:

 .. code-block:: python